Stress Testing Factual Consistency Metrics for Long-Document Summarization: Factual Consistency in Abstractive Summarization

 \subsection{Challenges in Long-Document Factuality Evaluation}

 Evaluating factual consistency in long documents introduces challenges that differ fundamentally from those in short texts.
 Long inputs often contain information that is dispersed, hierarchically structured, and cross-referential, requiring models to link evidence across distant sections or even multiple documents~\cite{DBLP:journals/corr/abs-2411-14199}.
 This results in long-range dependencies and positional biases such as the ``lost in the middle'' effect~\cite{DBLP:journals/tacl/LiuLHPBPL24}.
 Yet, research into robust factuality metrics for long inputs remains limited. \citet{DBLP:journals/csur/KohJLP23} identified a clear gap in the literature for automatic evaluation methods tailored to long-document summarization.
 LongSciVerify~\cite{DBLP:conf/coling/BishopAX24} and LongEval \cite{DBLP:conf/eacl/KrishnaBKIDCL23} are two of the only available datasets with human factuality annotations in this setting.
 Chunk-based approaches like SMART~\cite{amplayo2022smart}, partially address this by sequentially processing document segments, but they remain computationally expensive and often inconsistent.
 A more scalable alternative is retrieval-based scoring, exemplified by LongDocFACTScore~\cite{DBLP:conf/coling/BishopAX24}, which retrieves top-k relevant source passages for each summary sentence, and computes sentence-level factuality scores that can be aggregated into a global metric.
-However, it remains unclear whether existing metrics, when used within such frameworks, behave consistently and robustly across varying retrieval configurations.
+However, it remains unclear whether existing metrics, when used within such frameworks, behave consistently and robustly across varying retrieval configurations. \bl{Recent work suggests that uniformly aggregating sentence-level factuality scores can be suboptimal for long documents, and that discourse-aware aggregation can improve inconsistency detection~\cite{DBLP:conf/naacl/ZhongL25}}.
 Our study addresses this gap by analyzing these behaviors under controlled conditions and across multiple domains.